Lucy Snell

 Email: lucysnell01@gmail.com LinkedIn Instagram

-Journalism student set to graduate in summer 2025 with experience at the Financial Times and online radio station, Voices Radio.
+Journalism graduate with experience at the Financial Times and online radio station, Voices Radio.
 I have acquired international media experience during a study exchange to Rotterdam.
 This work experience, alongside my degree, has sharpened my research, editing and communication skills.
 I am eager to utilise these skills within the industries of radio, podcasting and print.

 Continue to see my portfolio of articles, podcasts and videos.